 As you can see, the simplicity and the military motif of Captain Marvel’s classic costume were retained, allowing for the power of costume to be optimized with a more modern aesthetic.

-Clearly, DC, Billy Batson’s Captain Marvel is not a man with an immature, childish mind.
+Clearly, DC, you’ve forgotten that Billy Batson is not one to possess an immature, childish mind.

 No, Billy Batson is more like Harry Potter, a boy with a heart of gold and a decency beyond his years who was chosen for greater things.
 Similar to how Harry Potter’s wand chose Harry, the wizard Shazam chose Billy Batson to be Captain Marvel.
 (Interestingly, the analogy is more appropriate when you consider that like Harry Potter’s wand, Captain Marvel is the plot device designed to get him out of trouble, which was the way it always in the golden age where Billy Batson was the protagonist and he needed to call down the lightning.)